SpongePowered/SpongeDocs/source/plugin/plugin-identifier.rst

 your configuration files, as well as other properties stored for your plugin.
 That's why it is important you always choose a proper plugin ID directly, because changing it again later will be difficult.

-Continue at :doc:`workspace/index` for an introduction how to set up your project in your IDE.
+Continue at :doc:`plugin-class` for an introduction how to set up your plugin class.